Disclosure: We earn commissions on purchases made through our links. This never influences our scores. Editorial policy

 Muscle Feast

-The proprietary probiotic and enzyme blend is a transparency issue - you cannot verify what you are getting in those additions.
-The 22g protein per scoop is slightly underdosed relative to clinical research.
-Grass-fed sourcing is a marketing plus but does not change the amino acid profile.
+Pure single-ingredient micellar casein but the 20g protein per scoop in the Amazon 2lb unflavored SKU is meaningfully underdosed relative to clinical research (most studies used 25-40g).
+Pasture-raised sourcing is a marketing plus but does not change the amino acid profile.
 No recognized third-party certification pulls this down significantly.

 Super Advanced Casein Protein